 - Paying based on the revenues over time

-- The first plan is motivational and encourages the salesperson to quickly move on to the next sale, but the second plan ensures that the salesperson will be accurately compensated for the full value of the sale.
-The challenge with the second plan is that it is less motivational and keeps the salesperson hooked with the account for a longer time which detracts from new business selling.
+- The first plan is motivational and encourages the salesperson to move quickly on to the next sale, but the second plan ensures that the salesperson will be accurately compensated for the full value of the sale.
+The challenge with the second plan is that it is less motivational and keeps the salesperson hooked on the account for a longer time which detracts from new business selling.
 In striking the right balance between the two plans, companies use a variety of schemes, including true-up calculations to previously estimated sale value and commission rates that decline over the length of the deal.

 - Greater Access to Information: There are many dimensions to this change.
 One is that buyers can move much further along in the sales process before engaging with a salesperson.
 Detailed specifications, demos, reviews, and up-to-the-minute pricing can be accessed online, all at the click of a button.
-This puts a premium on marketing agility from solution provider’s standpoint.
-Having said that, it moves some of the responsibility for prospecting, qualifying, performing needs assessment away from the sales organization.
+This puts a premium on marketing agility from the solution provider’s standpoint.
+Having said that, it moves some of the responsibility for prospecting, qualifying, and performing needs assessment away from the sales organization.
 Furthermore, younger buyers increasingly prefer to buy using apps and online tools rather than by engaging directly with salespeople.
 Being adept at using online tools, greater use of inside sales & account management & hybrid sales/marketing roles are some of the implications towards crediting the sale.
-As a result, non-revenue measures, e.g., qualified leads, team measures are proliferating leading to downward pressure on pay mix, as it becomes difficult to objectively track individual performance.
+As a result, non-revenue measures, e.g., qualified leads, and team measures, are proliferating, leading to downward pressure on the pay mix, as it becomes difficult to objectively track individual performance.